osofem/molecules/README.md

 # molecules
-Get atoms from a molucular formula
+Get the number of each atom from a molecular formula